 It didn’t near her, but it did reveal a tiny wand in its tiny hand, and it waved it.
 Her mouth fell open further, as she realized this little light was acting as a fairy might.

 After it waved its wand, nothing happened.
-She scoured her shirt, her arms, and her pants to see if something changed.
+She scoured her shirt, her arms, and her pants to see what changed.
 She spun around and noticed that a deer was unusually close to her.
 It was chewing on the vegetation on the ground, and it was nearing her.
 The deer looked up and the two of them shared a glance.
 She stayed stock-still.
 It moved toward her again and stopped to chew on more vegetation.

 “Thank you,” she whispered to the fairy.
 The blue fairy was so beautiful, as it flew from tree to tree that a small tear fell from Wilma’s eye.
 She wanted Garfield by her side, just to have someone, anyone share this moment with her, and to have someone confirm for her what she thought she was seeing.
 No one would believe her otherwise, and she knew that.
 Even though a tear now rolled down her cheek, she decided that this might be the happiest moment in her life.